ajanis/ansible-mediaserver/README.md

         name: common
     - include_role:
         name: mediaserver
-      when: "'mediaservices' in group_names"
+      when: "'mediaservers' in group_names"
     - include_role:
         name: docker
-      when: "'mediaservices' in group_names"
+      when: "'mediaservers' in group_names"
     - include_role:
         name: nginx
       when: "'webservices' in group_names"